← Home

 — ᴘ. ᴍ. ʙ.

-1. This is the type of thing that’s over my head and so I’m totally reliant on the LLM to diagnose and fix: Node.js was trying to run our script as an ES Module (basically new JavaScript) (which doesn’t allow require()), but the thing was written in old Javascript (i.e., CommonJS style), so got this error about “require is not defined in ES module scope.”
-So the fix was renaming the file to .cjs (CommonJS file extension) and wrapped the await in an async function, which told Node: “Hey, this is old-style CommonJS, not modern ES Modules.” 🤓
+1. This is the type of arcana that’s over my head and so I’m totally reliant on the LLM to diagnose and fix: Node.js was trying to run our script as an ES Module (basically new JavaScript) (which doesn’t allow require()), but the thing was written in old Javascript (i.e., CommonJS style), so got this error about “require is not defined in ES module scope.”
+So the fix—after a number of back-and-forths—was renaming the file to .cjs (CommonJS file extension) and wrapped the await in an async function, which told Node: “Hey, this is old-style CommonJS, not modern ES Modules.” 🤓

 2. Yes, leap year support built in.